 NATIONAL BOONE DAY

-National Boone Day, observed each year on June 7, commemorates the day frontiersman Daniel Boone (November 2, 1734 – September 26, 1820) first began exploring the valleys and forests of the present day Bluegrass State of Kentucky on June 7, 1769.
-Boone founded the village of Boonesborough, Kentucky which is one of the first American settlements west of the Appalachians.
+National Boone Day, observed each year on June 7th, commemorates the day frontiersman Daniel Boone (November 2, 1734 – September 26, 1820) first began exploring the valleys and forests of the present-day Bluegrass State of Kentucky on June 7, 1769.
+Boone founded the village of Boonesborough, Kentucky, which is one of the first American settlements west of the Appalachians.

 Daniel Boone, an American pioneer, explorer, and frontiersman, was born on November 2, 1734.
-His frontier exploits made him one of United States first folk heroes.
+His frontier exploits made him one of the United States’ first folk heroes.
 By the end of the 18th century, following the route marked by Boone, more than 200,000 European people had migrated to Kentucky/Virginia.

 Daniel Boone married Rebecca Bryan on August 14, 1756.
-They lived in a cabin on his father’s farm and had ten children.
-He supported his family as a market hunter, collecting pelts for the fur trade.
+They lived in a cabin on his father’s farm where they had ten children.
+Boone supported his family as a market hunter, collecting pelts for the fur trade.

 A legend in his lifetime, Boone remains an iconic figure in American history.

 How much do you know about Daniel Boone?
 Is it folklore or historical fact?
-Explore the history books, museums and historical sites in the places he lived and on the trails he blazed to find out.
-Use #NationalBooneDay to share on social media.
+Explore the history books, museums, and historical sites in the places he lived, and on the trails he blazed to find out.
+We compiled a short list of ideas to help you celebrate today.
+We also suggest you use #NationalBooneDay to share on social media.